Japan Train Symbol Meanings Explained: When to Use IC Card or JR Pass?

 - And many more on my travel blog for Japan!

 Feeling social?
-Join my free Japan Off the Beaten Path Facebook Group and come and join me on Facebook, Pinterest, Instagram and TikTok for more Japan inspiration!
+Join my free Japan Off the Beaten Path Facebook Group and come and join me on Facebook, Pinterest, Instagram, YouTube and TikTok for more Japan inspiration!

 Until next time,